We Mean Green Fund

 UNT Community Garden

 A group of students led a proposal to establish the UNT Community Garden between North Texas Lofts and Legends Hall.
-The garden is set to open in March 2017 and will be a FREE resource for students to garden, learn, and build community!
+The garden is a FREE resource for students, faculty, and staff to garden, learn, and build community!

 UNT provides a number of educational and social events on campus every year.
 Many of these events require electricity, and traditionally this has meant the use of a loud, gasoline powered generator.
-Now, UNT We Mean Green fund has purchased a solar powered generator that will provide clean, sustainable, and quiet energy for UNT events!
-This equipment should be arriving Spring 2017!
+Now, UNT has a solar powered generator that will provide clean, sustainable, and quiet energy for UNT events!

 Storm Drain Art